lydiob7/project-template/README.md

 ### Theme

 The theme provider is in _src/components/theme.js_.
 It wraps all the App and applies the default theme for Material UI + the customization made on _src/components/theme/theme.js_.
-By default the theme color scheme is light but it can be toggled to dark on the ui slice of the redux store.
+By default the theme color scheme is the same as the user preferred color scheme but it can be toggled on the ui slice of the redux store.
+If you want to remove the user scheme check it can be done on _src/components/themeProvider.js_.

 # UI Components